|credit Fir0002/Flagstaffotos via Wikimedia|

 All that morning, she listened for noises.
 She sniffed the cool, arid breezes.
 Only once did she catch the scent of a carnivore, a wolverine.
 It was distant.
 The rest of her time she spent encouraging the goats ahead of her.

 Early in the afternoon, the nanny was surprised to look up and notice that a goat had strolled downhill to meet her son.
 It was her billie from last year.
 She quickened her pace to catch up.
 The kid and the billie had stopped on a steep rise.

 "I climbed here when I was your age," she heard her billie tell her younger son.
 "This is not your path, where great leaps are taken.
 See?
 It's all rock here, not soil."

 "It's hard," said her kid.

 "Right.
 To climb this, adults take strides greater than the length of your body.
-So your best path goes around to the left.
+Your best path goes around to the left.
 Come here."
-While she watched from below, he lead his younger brother into a patch of pine saplings.
+While she watched from below, he led his younger brother into a patch of pine saplings.
 It was the sort of place that predators liked to hide, a path a child wouldn't normally take.
 But with the billie leading he way, her kid calmly walked through the scrub bushes.
 The two reappeared on the trail above the patch of sheer rockfall.

 The nanny sprinted up the rocks to meet them.

 "He did," said her older son.
 "He is sore today but I can tell he's going to be strong."

 "And you ..."
 She nuzzled her billie, beard to beard for a moment.
 She whispered, "You are strong, too.
 Already you've climbed the next mountain."

 He grunted.
 "I was wrong when I spoke to the little one, earlier.
 This is not quite the mountain I climbed before."